voxqhuy/OneMethod/index.md

 The [GitHub](https://pages.github.com) and
-[Jekyll](https://jekyllrb.com) documentation is great, but I thought it would be useful to have a minimal tutorial, for those who just want to get going immediately with a simple site.
-To some readers, what GitHub has might be simpler and more direct.
+[Jekyll](https://jekyllrb.com) documentation is great, but I thought it would be useful to have a minimal tutorial, for those who just want to get going immediately with a One Method X. To some readers, what GitHub has might be simpler and more direct.
 But if you just want to create a site like the one you're looking at now, read on.